By: Information courtesy of Chestnuts Australia

 Chestnuts Are Delicious In Sweets Too

-Another healthy treat to make with chestnuts are power balls.
-Combine cooked chestnuts, dates, cacao, nuts, seeds for a scrumptious mid-afternoon pick-me-up !
+Another healthy treat to make with chestnuts is power balls.
+Combine cooked chestnuts, dates, cacao, nuts, seeds for a scrumptious mid-afternoon pick-me-up!

 Fresh To Cooked Chestnut Yield